florent-haffner/Datastream-Archiver/README.md

 ## Setting up this bot

-1. You can start by creating your virtual environment : `python3 -m venv venv/`

-2. To use the venv : `source venv/bin/activate`

-3. Adding dependencies : `pip3 install -r requirements.txt`
+`npm install`

-4. You need to have Twitter developer credentials.
+You need to have Twitter developer credentials.
 Replace the .env credentials by you own ;)

 ## Using this bot

 A very simple usage :

-    python3 twitter-feed.py -l account_list_to_query.json
+    npm start

 You can also search by tweets-tag or account.
 Documentation :

-    python3 twitter-feed.py -h
+    node index.js -h

 Next step : connecting to Arweave blockhain network and store every correct data.